vickyiii/xup_high_level_synthesis_design_flow/docs/Lab1.md

 ### Run C/RTL Co-simulation

 #### Run the C/RTL Co-simulation with the default settings of VHDL.
 Verify that the simulation passes.
-1. Select **Flow > C/RTL COSIMULATION > Run**, it will automatically run.
+1. Select **FLOW > C/RTL COSIMULATION > Run**, it will automatically run.
 Wait for tge COSIMULATION to complete.
     The C/RTL Co-simulation will run, generating and compiling several files, and then simulating the design.
 It goes through three stages.
     First, the VHDL test bench is executed to generate input stimuli for the RTL design.
     Second, an RTL test bench with newly generated input stimuli is created and the RTL simulation is then performed.